-Connection charges are a fixed annual amount based on the connection assets used by Eastland at the point of connection to the transmission grid.
+Connection charges are an annual amount based on the connection assets used by Eastland at the point of connection to the transmission grid.

-Interconnection charges are a fixed rate per unit (kW) of contribution to regional co-incident peak demand (RCPD).
-The RCPD is the average of the top 100 coincident peaks in any given year.
-The Transpower interconnection rate for the 2017/18 year is \$123.98/kW (2016/17 - \$114.64/kW).
+Interconnection charges are a fixed rate per unit (kW) of network demand during any of the Transpower regional co-incident peak demand (RCPD) periods.
+RCPD periods are the 100 highest half hourly coincident peaks for any one of the four transmission regions.
+These peaks are measured over a 12 month period from September to August.
+The interconnection rate is multiplied by the kilowatt demand during each of the 100 RCPD periods in the previous year.
+The Transpower interconnection rate for the 2018/19 year is \$113.77 /kW (2017/18 - \$123.98/kW).